Links to people, services and products that I use and recommend.

 Photographs – although I take photographs, sometimes I need something different and love the images I find on Unsplash.

-Flodesk – I’ve recently migrated across to Flodesk as I wanted to set up workflow and use segmenting again and fancied trying something different.
+Flodesk – I’ve used Flodesk when I wanted to set up workflow and use segmenting, and fancied trying something different.
 Flodesk is very intuitive to use and simple to set up, especially if you need a bit more functionality.

-Substack – I’ve previously written my newsletters in Substack.
+Substack – I’ve previously written my newsletters in Substack, and am currently using it again.
 I like the pared down interface and the simple design.
 It’s free to use.

 MailChimp – I’ve also used MailChimp for a long time and extensively.
 It does have more functionality than Substack including segmenting which is very handy.
 The free option on MailChimp would be perfect if you’re just getting started with your newsletter.